 Use your neem insect spray as quickly as possible, definitely within eight hours.
-Once your batch neem garden spray is mixed the neem oil starts breaking down.
-Always make a fresh neem insecticide batch for spraying, and only prepare the amount you need.
+Once mixed with water the neem oil starts breaking down.
+Always make a fresh batch for spraying, and only prepare the amount you need.

 How often should you use neem garden spray?
 The suggestions below are general guidelines.
 Keep a close eye on things and fine tune as needed.
 If you are worried about sensitive plants, spray just a little bit in a small area, wait for a day or two, and see what happens.
 If you use insecticidal soap you should not have any problems.